tjmahr/tjmisc/README.md

 #> [1] "setosa (84)"     "versicolor (74)" "virginica (92)"
 ```

-You can tweak the format for the first level.
+You can tweak the format for the first label.
 I like to use this for
 plotting by stating the unit next to the first count.

 ``` r